visitbethel/docker-enabler/examples/ELK/example.md

    - Windows [SysLogGen](http://www.snmpsoft.com/freetools/sysloggen.html)
    - Java [Slogger](http://syslog-slogger.sourceforge.net/)

-- Docker container sources:
+- Docker containers or Silver Fabric Enabler components

-We can also create a Docker container that logs directly to the running `Logstash` as highlighted [here for the Apache Tomcat](http://www.unixpowered.com/unixpowered/2012/05/29/configuring-tomcat-to-log-via-syslog/)
+For example, we can create a new Docker container or configure an existing Silver Fabric Enabler to logs directly to the running `Logstash` as highlighted [here for the Apache Tomcat](http://www.unixpowered.com/unixpowered/2012/05/29/configuring-tomcat-to-log-via-syslog/)

 #####Important: Remember to use the `LOGSTASH_SYSLOG_PORT` TCP port value and the `Docker host` IP where the `Logstash` is running.